 Read More From Owlcation

 Some other desirable properties that a refrigerant should have include:

 - Compatible with crankcase oil, oil seals, gaskets, etc.

 - Easily stored

 Desirable and Undesirable Properties of Water as a Refrigerant

 Water has several desirable properties that make it a good refrigerant.
 First and foremost it is cheap and easily available.
-It is non-toxic, non-corrosive and environmentally friendly.
+It is non-toxic, non-corrosive, and environmentally friendly.
 It also has a very high heat of vaporization which makes it absorb a lot of heat when it boils thus accomplishing a greater cooling effect.